 Historic data - Other networks

 Twitter, Instagram, YouTube, Pinterest, LinkedIn and Google+ have their APIs set up differently.
 For these networks, complete data is available starting the day it is first added to the tool.
 Now this “complete data” is made up of two parts - Audience Data and Interaction Data.
 Interaction Data often goes back up to a few months before the profile is added, while Audience Data begins on the add date.
+When you are analysing a Twitter page that is connected to Analytics the data typically goes back the past 90 days.
+For Instagram pages that are connected to Insights in quintly we can only see the data from the day when it was converted into a business profile.

 We already have over a million profiles in our database, some of whose history goes back 5-7 years.
 However, that does not cover everything.
 If a profile is new for us, we will start tracking it instantly.
 You can always see the data availability by clicking on the profile name.